alex-kolmakov/divelog-autoreport/README.md

 - [GitHub](https://github.com/alex-kolmakov)
 - [LinkedIn](https://linkedin.com/in/aleksandr-kolmakov)

+Project is still under develpoment and I try to keep my ideas for future improvement in a [related project](https://github.com/users/alex-kolmakov/projects/2).
+Feel free to add yours!

 Before submitting your pull request, please refer to the [contribution guidelines](./documentation/contribution.md).
 It will guide you through the process of setting up the environment with pre-commit hooks and running the linting and tests.